+Clubs are established and governed by Student Council.
+Students wishing to incorporate a new club must follow procedures outlined by STUCO.
 Specific academic requirements exist for participation in various activities.
 Information regarding specific eligibility standards can be obtained from individual activity sponsors.
-Students who do not maintain passing grades may be declared ineligible to participate in extra-curricular activities.
-A partial list of available extracurricular activities includes:
+Students who do not maintain passing grades and current service hours may be declared ineligible to participate in extra-curricular activities.